Blog > Travel Blogs > 2024

 After a lunch at Thank God It's Friday (which went bankrupt a week later) we pay a visit to the DFW Employee Store, which is a nice aviation enthusiasts and professionals shop.
 Anyways, we don't get bored here and soon it is time to head to our gate.

 Today we fly with American Airlines on one of their numerous Boeing 737-800s.
+Our ride for today is N985NN.
 As we did not want to pay for seat selection, we are not seated at a window.
 Thankfully, our neighbor is kind enough to let us take some shots every now and then.

 The flight itself is quite strange.
 Cabin checks are not performed and service is non-existent.
 For a 60-minute flight that is not a big issue, but still it is strange for a flag carrier.
 We don't see the crew at all during the flight.